PaulRaUnite/opti-transport/README.md

 because it can do worse or/and get data race).
 - methods of the package require to save data in `Condition` struct after getting `Solving` struct.
-- taxes matrix __MUST BE__ save because of reusing inside Condition struct(it's about `NewCondition` constructor), so don't reuse it while algorithm works.
-- you can change the precision of floats by global variable `Precision`
+- you can change the precision of floats in `NewCondition`